 That being said, I know how hard it is.

 So here’s to you, to my courageous brothers and sisters in sales.
-Here’s to you who spend your life repetitively offering products to judgmental, unpredictable, and just plain crazy customers.
+Here’s to you who spend your life repetitively offering products.

 Today, make a sales call.
 And then make another.
 And another.
 And another.
 And another.
 And another.
 And another.
 Your fellow salespeople and I are rooting for you!